aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 ### Capacity

 By default, `eks.Cluster` is created with a managed nodegroup with x2 `m5.large` instances.
-You must specify the kubernetes version for the cluster with `version` property.
+You must specify the kubernetes version for the cluster with the `version` property.

 ```ts
 new eks.Cluster(this, 'cluster-two-m5-large', {